-- Extension requests are made by filling out and submitting form 07LC074E, Request for Extension of Time to Comply, no later than 10-calendar days after the plan of correction expires. - Extension requests received more than 10 days after the expiration of the plan of correction may not be approved due to not submitting timely.
+- Extension requests are made by filling out and submitting form 07LC074E, Request for Extension of Time to Comply no more than 10 days after the expiration of the plan of correction. - Extensions may not be approved if not submitted timely.